LeonorPDX/LeonorPDX.github.io/_posts/2020-03-09-brew_finder_ruby_cli_project.markdown

 ### The Coding Process

-So now I was had an API and knew the basic functionality of my program... and I had no idea how to start!
+So now I had an API and knew the basic functionality of my program... and I had no idea how to start!
 The blank page is scary, yo.

 ![](https://i.imgur.com/81gyRqk.png?1)